Almost a decade back, building mobile-friendly websites was the main challenge.

 How does a mobile app help your WordPress blog?

-We now know that mobile websites are not quite the attractive proposition they once were.
-Apps, however, remain a hot property partly because not all businesses manage to get a live app on Google Play and App Store.
+We now know that mobile websites are not the attractive proposition they once were.
+Apps, however, remain a hot property partly because not all businesses can get live apps on Google Play and the App Store.

-We don’t need proof to confirm the ubiquity of app usage.
-A simple glance over your smartphone would explain the power of mobile apps.
+We don’t need proof of app ubiquity.
+A simple glance at your smartphone would explain the power of mobile apps.

-Through apps, businesses have the power to occupy space on your phone and reach you directly.
-It is the greatest piece of online real estate a business can ask for.
+Through apps, businesses can occupy space on your phone and reach you directly.
+It is the most excellent piece of online real estate a company can ask for.

-Here are some reasons why starting a mobile app makes a lot of sense for your WordPress blog.
+Here are some reasons why starting a mobile app makes great sense for your WordPress blog.

 #1: Breaking the ‘blog bubble